This post may contain affiliate links. Full disclosures here.

 My favorite shampoo and conditioner for thinning and hair loss is the Awaken line by Surface.
 I can attest that these products work wonders to help restore brittle, thin and depleted hair.

 These products are also environmentally conscientious, as they exclude many (if not all) toxic ingredients.
+You can buy Surface Hair Products at Amazon, here’s your link to shop.

 Best Haircut for Postpartum Hair Loss